-Fred Roosevelt DEMPSEY was born November 3, 1935, the fifth child and second son of Fred Rothwell DEMPSEY and Myrtle Hazel ROOP, in Jodie, Fayette County, West Virginia.
-His maternal grandmother, Rebecca Jane (CLONCH) ROOP was the midwife.
+Fred Roosevelt DEMPSEY was born 3 November 1935, the fifth child and second son of Fred Rothwell DEMPSEY and Myrtle Hazel ROOP, in Jodie, Fayette County, West Virginia.1 His maternal grandmother, Rebecca Jane (CLONCH) ROOP was the midwife.2

 While growing up he attended Hopewell Baptist Church.
 The family moved into the Dempsey home in Victor, Fayette County, West Virginia, in 1940 following the census.
 Freddy and his brothers only had to go next door to get to school.
 By 1945 his three sisters had all married.

-On October 4th, 1948, a Sunday morning, at the age of 12 he fractured his right arm when he fell from a swing at his home and was taken to Charleston General Hospital.
-A couple of years later, while playing basketball in high school, he broke the same arm on the same day.
-In later years he would have chosen to stay home on the anniversary if he could as he considered it his bad luck day.
+On 4 October 1948, a Sunday morning, at the age of 12 Fred fractured his right arm when he fell from a swing at his home and was taken to Charleston General Hospital.4 A couple of years later, while playing basketball in high school, he broke the same arm on the anniversary of the first break.
+In later years, whenever possible, he would choose to stay home on the anniversary as he considered it his bad luck day.

-The New Year 1954 started with a bang at the Army and Air Force recruiting station on Main St. in Beckley, when Freddy, 18, of Victor, enlisted in the Air Force for four years and was sent to Sampton AFB, New York.
-The four years passed and he made the USAF his career.
+The New Year 1954 started with a bang at the Army and Air Force recruiting station on Main St. in Beckley, when Freddy, 18, of Victor, enlisted in the Air Force for four years and was sent to Sampton AFB, New York.5 At the end of his four years he decided to re-enlist and made the USAF his career.
 During his 21 years in the military, he served in Germany, Georgia, France, Idaho, Thailand, Spain, South Carolina, and Texas.
-A certificate of Honorable Service was awarded as testimony of his honest and faithful service to the Air Force and his country.
+A certificate of Honorable Service was awarded as a testimony of his honest and faithful service to the Air Force and his country.6

-While stationed in Germany he took 1st place in the hill climb race (motorcycle) in Born (Luxembourg).
+While stationed in Germany he took 1st place in the hill climb race on his motorcycle in Born, Luxembourg).7

-On March 2, 1957, he married Catherine Josette Wildinger in Luxembourg.
+On 2 March 1957, he married Catherine Josette WILDINGER in Echternach, Luxembourg.10

 Following the births of their first two daughters, he complained that he would probably never have a son and then became the father of three sons!